BrunoGil-AS/React_Guide/core/conditional-and-lists.md

 }
 ```

-In this example, it shows how to use different conditional rendering patterns based on the user's state.
+> In this example, it shows how to use different conditional rendering patterns based on the user's state.
 If the user is loading, it displays a loading message.
 If there's an error, it shows the error message.
 Otherwise, it renders the user information depending on their role.
+>
+> The UserDashboard example demonstrates various conditional rendering patterns:
+>
+> - Early returns for loading/error states
+> - Ternary operator for simple either/or cases
+> - Logical AND for optional elements
+> - IIFE for complex conditional logic

 ### 2. List Rendering with Proper Keys